Adilo Blog

 Yes, if your Google Slides account supports it.
 Some Google Workspace accounts have a “Record” button under the toolbar or Slideshow menu.
 This method lets you record your voice and webcam live during presentation mode, saving it automatically to your drive.

 Each session is limited to 30 minutes.
-If you need more time, you’ll have to split your presentation into parts or use alternative methods like Adilo screen recorder that allow unlimited recording.
+If you need more time, you’ll have to split your presentation into parts or use alternative methods like Adilo chrome recorder that allow unlimited recording.

 Yes, if you’re using separate audio files.
 Hence, upload them to Google Drive and set permission to “Anyone with link can view” so the audio plays properly for everyone.